Roman Herzog

-Roman Herzog (/de/; 5 April 1934 – 10 January 2017) was a German politician, judge and legal scholar, who served as President of Germany from 1994 to 1999.
-A member of the Christian Democratic Union (CDU), he was the first president to be elected after the reunification of Germany.
-He previously served as a judge of the Federal Constitutional Court, and he was president of the court 1987–1994.
-Before his appointment as a judge he was a professor of law.
+Roman Herzog (Note: /de/) (5 April 1934 – 10 January 2017) was a German politician, judge and legal scholar, who served as President of Germany from 1994 to 1999.
+A member of the Christian Democratic Union (CDU), he was the first president to be elected after German reunification.
+He previously served as a judge of the Federal Constitutional Court, and he was president of the court from 1987 to 1994.
+Before his appointment as a judge, he was a professor of law.
 He received the 1997 Charlemagne Prize.

 Early life and academic career

 Roman Herzog was born in Landshut, Bavaria, Germany, in 1934 to a Protestant family.
 His father was an archivist.
-He studied law in Munich and passed his state law examination.
+He studied law at the Ludwig-Maximilians-Universität München (LMU) and passed his state law examination.
 He completed his doctoral studies in 1958 with a dissertation on Basic Law and the European Convention on Human Rights.

-He worked as an assistant at the University of Munich until 1964, where he also passed his second juristic state exam.
-For his paper Die Wesensmerkmale der Staatsorganisation in rechtlicher und entwicklungsgeschichtlicher Sicht ("Characteristics of state organization from a juristic and developmental-historical viewpoint"), he was awarded the title of professor in 1964, and taught at the University of Munich until 1966.
+He worked as an assistant at LMU until 1964, where he also passed his second juristic state exam.
+For his paper Die Wesensmerkmale der Staatsorganisation in rechtlicher und entwicklungsgeschichtlicher Sicht ("Characteristics of state organization from a juristic and developmental-historical viewpoint"), he was awarded the title of professor in 1964 and taught at LMU until 1966.
 He then taught constitutional law and political science as a full professor at the Free University of Berlin.
 It was during this period that he coedited a commentary of the Basic Law.
-In 1969, he accepted a chair of public law at the German University of Administrative Sciences in Speyer, serving as university president in 1971–72.
+In 1969, he accepted a chair of public law at the German University of Administrative Sciences in Speyer, serving as university president in 1971–1972.